 Organised – I have lost count how many times I have had to get forgotten swimming kits, lunches and football kits to distraught kids at school.
 Or when they go to their dads, dropped of forgotten items needed for the following day.
 So now my two are older I am tackling this pet peeve too.

 First I lay down the rules.
-Forget something and they will be doing swimming in the swimming trunks from lost property (ewe) Forget your belt and you will spend all day holding your trousers up.
+Forget something and they will be doing swimming in the swimming trunks from the lost property (ewe) Forget your belt and you will spend all day holding your trousers up.
 Forget your homework and your teacher will tell you off etc.

 We are now getting into the routine of when I’m cooking tea they have to get their stuff ready for the next day.
 Few minutes before they are about to zoom out the door I remind them to stop and recheck they have everything.
-This is putting the organising, checking and consequences onto their shoulders.
+This is putting the organizing, checking and consequences onto their shoulders.
 I just do the reminding.

 We have also started a family desk diary.
 If it’s not in the diary (sleepovers, parties etc) it doesn’t happen.

 My two are old enough to start facing consequences and to plan ahead.
-Yes, I have to remind them to check things but it is easier to remind then to run around after them with forgotten things.
+Yes, I have to remind them to check things but it is easier to remind them to run around after them with forgotten things.

 I have found that getting the dreamer one to set their alarm clock earlier helps.
 They can then go at their pace.
-I also make sure they have everything organised for the morning the night before.
+I also make sure they have everything organized for the morning the night before.
 It does take a huge amount of patience to just gently nudge in the right direction but it is a calmer routine since they have been getting up earlier.

 The deliberate dawdler is also made to get up the same time as dreamy.
 With them though I have found announcing we are leaving in 10 minutes and meaning it and then leaving at the precise time helps.
 It did take a few “leaving without you” for them to get the message.
 The key, I have found, is to be firm, positive, and precise with the time.
 They soon got the message that I meant business and are cutting down on their dawdling deliberately.